Areas of Focus

 Home / Areas of Focus / Anxiety

-An important distinction exists between state anxiety and trait anxiety.
-State anxiety refers to a temporary reaction following an adverse experience.
-For example, experiencing panic attacks when driving after having had a motor vehicle accident.
-Trait anxiety concerns a more stable personality feature involving a tendency to respond to life events with worry, and typically requires longer-term therapy.
+A further distinction matters clinically: state anxiety versus trait anxiety.
+State anxiety is a temporary reaction following an adverse experience, for example panic when driving after a motor vehicle accident.
+Trait anxiety is a more stable feature of personality, a settled tendency to respond to life events with worry.
+State anxiety often resolves with focused, shorter-term work.
+Trait anxiety typically requires longer-term therapy.

 References